abdullah4tech/Weather-App/README.md

 ## 🤝 Contributing

 Feel free to contribute to this project.
 Fork the repository and make your changes.
-Submit a pull request, and let's make this app even better together!
+Submit a pull request, and let's make this app even better together! - see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## 📄 License